gwyatt40/Intermediate-Arduino/README.md

 ## LCD Backpack

 ### Description
-This was the 2nd LCD assignment.
-It's goal was to use an LCD backpack to simplify the wiring for an LCD to Arduino setup.
-The wiring involved adding on an LCD backpack, connecting it to coressponding pins, and adding a button to the breadboard.
+Goal: The objective was to use an LCD backpack to simplify LCD wiring and then to use that LCD to count how many times a button had been pressed.
+Steps: The wiring involved adding on an LCD backpack, connecting it to corresponding pins, and adding a button to the breadboard.
 I started the code with the new LCD backpack-specific setup functions and libraries.
 I added Hello World! code, similar to the code from the previous LCD assignment and then set the pin for the button and wrote a count function that increased the variable 'count' when the button state was detected as HIGH.
 I then made the LCD display the count value on the second line.

 ### Code